Sybil (cat): Retirement and death

-Six months after moving to Downing Street Sybil, who did not adjust well to life in central London, was moved to the home of one of the Darling family's friends in London.
-On 27 July 2009 she died after a short illness; the chancellor's spokeswoman announced that Sybil had died at the Darlings' friend's home in London, whilst The Independent stated that Margaret had returned Sybil to Scotland, and that she had died there.
+Six months after moving to Downing Street, Sybil, who did not adjust well to life in central London, was moved to the home of one of the Darling family's friends in London.
+On 27 July 2009 she died after a short illness; the chancellor's spokeswoman announced that Sybil had died at the Darlings' friend's home in London.